WiLacayo/My-Repo/README.md

 # My-Repo title using a Heading One Designation

-This will be a paragraph of examples
+## This will be a paragraph of examples:

-First example is the italic using the asterik                   *This should be slanted* Second example is bolding a phrase, using the double asterik  **This one should be in bold** Third example should be highlighted, using the backtik          `this phrase should be highlighted`
+First example is the italic using the single asterik * ------------------> *This should be slanted*

+Second example is bolding a phrase, using the double asterik ** ---> **This one should be in bold**

+Third example should be highlighted, using a single backtik ---------> `this phrase should be highlighted`

-##this should be the title for the second header title, smaller font
+## this should be the title for the second header title, smaller font:

 new paragraph including a Hyperlink example link: [Github help](https://help.github.com)